Yoga Student Guidelines

 Practice: self-observation & reflection, meditation, wanting to know the Truth.

-Practice: faith, dedication, sincerity, and patience to transcend the ego, which is so resistant to surrender.
+Practice: faith, dedication, sincerity, and patience to transcend the ego, which is resistant to surrender.